 The step up to 100% wholemeal flour is quite a leap not into the future but backwards into the millennia when they baked their bread the best way; so that it tastes and is better.

 Using a solar electric breadmaker just makes it cheaper; the price of energy is escalating alarmingly every year.

-Supermarket loaves today are so loaded with crap; excuse my French.
+Commercial loaves today are so loaded with crap; excuse my French.
 They add a whole variety of chemicals; one of them, called a transglutaminase, actually causes the intolerance to wheat that bugs so many in our society.

-proline; the solution is to bake sourdough bread; it's easy.
-The lactobacilli digest the stubborn proteins.
+proline; the solution is to bake sourdough bread; it is easy.
+The

-Then there are all the preservatives and flavour enhancers; just the read the label for yourself.
+Then there are all the preservatives and flavour-enhancers; just the read the label for yourself.